Circular dichroism as a probe for topology in three-dimensional semimetals: Numerical Results

 \subsection{Untilted Isotropic Cone}

-As seen from Fig.~\ref{fig:5}(d) and \ref{fig:5}(e), the quantized response characteristics exist for both the pseudospin-1/2 and pseudospin-1 cases.
+As seen from Fig.~\ref{fig:3}(d) and \ref{fig:3}(e), the quantized response characteristics exist for both the pseudospin-1/2 and pseudospin-1 cases.
 At low-frequency ranges of $\omega<<1$, $\Gamma^{int}$ yields a small response, which dramatically increases as $\omega$ crosses a threshold value $\omega_c$.
-This threshold value $\omega_c$ arise in numerical settings because we start with $\omega=0$ and a transition is only possible if $\omega$ reaches a certain cut-off, i.e. lowest band-gap in our case.
-In the regime $\omega>\omega_c$, this response decays with $\omega$ in a power-law fashion.
-In fact, a simple non-linear fit reveals the decay is quadratic ($\sim\frac{1}{\omega^2}$).
-For moderately high $\omega$ values, $\Gamma^{int}$ is saturated to a constant number, determined by the LB Chern number.
-This quantization is accurate up to two decimal places, and prevails beyond $\omega=3$.
+This threshold value arises in experimental measurements due to the limitations in instrumental accuracy.
+In our numerics, it depends on the $k$-mesh resolution.
+In the regime $\omega>\omega_c$, the response decays with $\omega$ in a quadratic fashion.
+As $\omega$ increases, $\Gamma^{int}$ saturates to a constant number, determined by the LBB Chern number.
+This quantization is accurate up to two decimal places in our numerics, and prevails beyond $\omega=3$.

 However, our results for the four-band model of Eq.~\eqref{eq:ham} reveal that the quantization observed for the above cases is not universal, as the quantization disappears depending on the value $\alpha$.
-In Fig.~\ref{fig:5}(f), $\Gamma^{int}$ is quantized in the range $\omega>\omega_c$ and correctly probes the Chern number for $\alpha=0$ and $2$.
-For example, in the RSW limit of $\alpha=2$, we find that $\Gamma^{int}$ saturates to 3, which is consistent with the CPGE results of RhSi at fourfold point~\cite{chang}.
-But, such a quantization is absent in the case of $\alpha=1$, as the response decays to zero.
-We further point out that the absence of quantization prevails for any $\alpha$ value, except the special points of $\alpha=0,2$ (where the energy dispersions depend linearly in $k$).
+In Fig.~\ref{fig:3}(f), $\Gamma^{int}$ is quantized in the range $\omega>\omega_c$, and correctly probes the Chern numbers for $\alpha= 10^{-3}$ and $\alpha = 2$.
+For example, in the RSW limit of $\alpha=2$, we find that $\Gamma^{int}$ saturates to $3$, which is consistent with the CPGE results for RhSi at the fourfold point~\cite{chang}.
+But, such a quantization is absent in the case of $\alpha=1+10^{-4}$, as the response decays to zero.
+We further point out that the absence of quantization prevails for any $\alpha$ value, except the special points of $\alpha=0^+, 2$ (where the energy dispersions depend linearly in $k$).
 This seems to be related to the fact that the energy dispersion is not isotropic for $\alpha\neq 0,2$.
-This makes the integral in Eq.~\eqref{eqgamma} frequency-dependent for all $\omega$ values so that it cannot be reduced to a quantized form (modulo the correction terms $\Delta_{m}$) of Eq.~\eqref{eq15:dir}.
-As the probing frequency increases and goes beyond the scale of the band-gaps, the response function quickly decays to zero due to the delta function, which is consistent with the $\alpha=1$ result.
+The anisotropy makes the integral in Eq.~\eqref{eqgamma} frequency-dependent for all $\omega$ values, such that it cannot be reduced to a quantized form (modulo the correction terms $\Delta_{m}$) of Eq.~\eqref{eq15:dir}.
+As the probing frequency increases and goes beyond the scale of the band gaps, the response function quickly decays to zero due to the delta function, which is consistent with the $\alpha=1 +10^{-4}$ result.